OpenLLM-France/RAGondin/README.md

 # Launch with CPU only (useful if GPU is unavailable)
 docker compose --profile cpu up --build
 ```
 > **Note**: The initial launch may take longer due to the installation of required dependencies.
-Once the application is up and running, you can access the web interface at `http://localhost:8080/chainlit` (8080 = APP_PORT in your **`.env`**) to manage documents, execute searches, or interact with the RAG pipeline.
+Once the application is up and running, you can access the api documentation at `http://localhost:8080/docs` (8080 = APP_PORT in your **`.env`**) to manage documents, execute searches, or interact with the RAG pipeline (see the **next section** about the api for more details).
+A default chat ui is also deployed using [chainlit](!https://docs.chainlit.io/get-started/overview).
+You can access to it at `http://localhost:8080/chainlit` chat with your documents with our RAG engine behind it.

 * **Running on CPU**: